Ultimate Europe (21 Day)

 How much free time do we get?

 Our counselors are with the group nearly always.
 Everyday we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
-We do offer some free time in defined areas that we are very familiar with, for example shopping or exploring the safe pedestrian areas of Rome, Florence, Munich and Paris.
+We do offer some free time in defined areas that we are very familiar with, for example shopping or exploring the safe pedestrian areas of Rome, Florence, Munich and London.
 During these times, students will be organised into groups and given no more than an hour.
 We will have the chance to go clubbing on this trip in Florence, where our counselors will be present at all times.
 Additionally, a lifeguard certified counselor will be supervising the students any time they are involved in water activities.

 What kind of Visa do you need for this trip?